jsdelivrbot/stewfinder/frontend/README.md

-update node and npm
+1. update node and npm
-npm install
+2. npm install
-generate an auth_token from the backend (postman collection) set the auth_token in src/index.js srry, this blows
+3. generate an auth_token from the backend (postman collection)
+4. set the auth_token in src/index.js
+5. srry, this blows

+6. to deploy, make sure all your aws auth stuff is taken care of and run deploy-frontend.sh

 -----------------------------------------
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).